 The following text is to be inserted into the Water Quality Control Plan for the North Coast Region (Basin Plan) following the Navarro, Eel, and Mattole Temperature TMDL Action Plans:

 The Russian River Watershed encompasses 1,484 square miles in Sonoma and Mendocino counties, California.
-Major incorporated cities within the watershed include Ukiah, Cloverdale, Healdsburg, Windsor, Rohnert Park, Santa Rosa, and Sebastopol.
+Major cities within the watershed include Ukiah, Cloverdale, Healdsburg, Windsor, Rohnert Park, Santa Rosa, and Sebastopol.
 The watershed also includes numerous unincorporated communities such as Calpella, Hopland, Forestville, Guerneville, and Monte Rio.
 The 110-mile mainstem channel of the Russian River originates in the Redwood Valley of central Mendocino County about 15 miles north of Ukiah and enters the Pacific Ocean in Sonoma County at Jenner.
 The Russian River serves as the primary water source for more than 500,000 residents in Mendocino, Sonoma and Marin counties and for agricultural production in Mendocino and Sonoma counties.
 It provides multiple water-based recreational opportunities important to the economies of the watershed and well-being of residents and visitors.

 The Action Plan for the Russian River Watershed Pathogen Total Maximum Daily Load, hereinafter known as the Russian River Pathogen TMDL Action Plan, or Action Plan, is based on the authorities and requirements of both the federal Clean Water Act and the state Porter-Cologne Water Quality Control Act (Porter Cologne) and applies to the entire Russian River Watershed.
 This Action Plan: 1) summarizes the elements of a TMDL; 2) summarizes findings relative to pollution assessment; and 3) describes the Program of Implementation designed to control fecal waste pollution, achieve bacteria water quality objectives (bacteria objectives), and restore the water contact recreation (REC-1) beneficial use to protect public health.
 The overall goal of the Action Plan is to minimize human exposure to waterborne disease-causing pathogens and to protect uses of water for recreational activities such as wading, swimming, fishing, and boating.
 To accomplish this goal, the Action Plan includes a Fecal Waste Discharge Prohibition that applies to all surface waters of the Russian River Watershed.
 Compliance with the prohibition will be achieved by either preventing the discharge of fecal waste; complying with a relevant NPDES permit, WDRs, or waiver of WDRs; or through the Regional Water Board’s implementation of MOUs and development and implementation of a non-dairy livestock program.
-The geographic area within which special provisions apply to Onsite Waste Treatment Systems (OWTS) are limited to those areas 1) identified as impaired and polluted based on assessment of ambient water quality data, where a sufficient number of data existed and 2) with DNA or Bacteroides evidence of human-sourced fecal waste.
+The geographic area within which special provisions apply to Onsite Waste Treatment Systems (OWTS) are limited to those areas identified as impaired or polluted based on comparison of ambient water quality data against thresholds in the binomial table (Table 3.2) of the 303(d) Listing Policy, and that show sufficient evidence of human fecal waste.
+In these areas data exceeds the statewide bacteria objective for E. coli in freshwater or enterococci in saline water or data exceeds the U.S. EPA criteria for enterococci in freshwater where there was a public health advisory anytime in the period of 2013 through 2018, and samples contain medium to high levels of DNA or Bacteroides specific to human-sourced fecal waste.

 Problem Statement